DES-Lab/Q-learning-under-Partial-Observability/README.md

+# Reinforcement Learning under Partial Observability Guided by Learned Environment Models

+POQ-learning is a method of finding a policy in partially observable environments.
+It uses IoAlergia to approximate the underlying
+POMDP and with the learned model it extends the state space.

+This repository containing implementation of POQ-learning and experiments found in the paper.

 ## Installation Process
 Due to the older version of tensorflow reacquired by stable baselines v.2, ensure that you have Python 3.6 installed.
 Note that our algorithm works with Python 3.6 and newer versions, but for the sake of comparison use Python3.6.